suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 SUIT_Directive_Run_Sequence_Argument = bstr .cbor SUIT_Command_Sequence
 ~~~

 When suit-directive-run-sequence completes, it forwards the last status code that occurred in the sequence.
-If the Coerce on Condition Failure parameter is true, then suit-directive-run-sequence only fails when a directive in the argument sequence fails.
+If the Soft Failure parameter is true, then suit-directive-run-sequence only fails when a directive in the argument sequence fails.

-SUIT_Parameter_Coerce_Condition_Failure defaults to False when suit-directive-run-sequence begins.
+SUIT_Parameter_Soft_Failure defaults to False when suit-directive-run-sequence begins.
 Its value is discarded when suit-directive-run-sequence terminates.

 ### suit-directive-try-each

-This command runs several suit-directive-run-sequence one after another, in a strict order.
+This command runs several SUIT_Command_Sequence, one after another, in a strict order.
 Use this command to implement a "try/catch-try/catch" sequence.
 Manifest processors MAY implement this command.

-SUIT_Parameter_Coerce_Condition_Failure is initialised to True at the beginning of each sequence.
+SUIT_Parameter_Soft_Failure is initialised to True at the beginning of each sequence.
 If one sequence aborts due to a condition failure, the next is started.
 If no sequence completes without condition failure, then suit-directive-try-each returns an error.
 If a particular application calls for all sequences to fail and still continue, then an empty sequence (nil) can be added to the Try Each Argument.

 The following CDDL describes the SUIT_Try_Each argument.